pymedphys/pymedphys/README.rst

-*The documentation links on this page are currently just placeholders as the documentation for* ``v0.12.0`` *is being written.*
+*The documentation links on this page are currently just placeholders while the documentation for* ``v0.12.0`` *is being written.*